 How to Log In With a Mac

-- To log in on a Mac computer, open the terminal program (in the utilities folder) and type in the following command, logging in with the ip address from the welcome email:
+- To log in from a computer running OS X, open the terminal program (in the utilities folder) and type in the following command.
+In the command use the IP address found in the DigitalOcean control panel:

 You will then be connected to your DigitalOcean Droplet.